francesco-fortunato/francesco-fortunato/README.md

 # About Me 👋

-🎓 I'm a Master's student pursuing my degree in Engineering in Computer Science @ [Sapienza Università di Roma](https://www.uniroma1.it/).
+🎓 Dottore Magistrale (Master of Science) in Engineering in Computer Science @ [Sapienza Università di Roma](https://www.uniroma1.it/).

-👨‍💻 My journey in computer science began with a Bachelor's degree in Computer and Automation Engineering from Sapienza.

 🚀 I'm passionate about Internet of Things (IoT), telecommunications, software development, machine learning, and artificial intelligence.
 I love building things and solving problems with code.

-💼 Currently, I'm focused on honing my skills, working on my projects, and learning new technologies.

 ## My Projects 🚀